ropensci/MODIStsp/README.md

 * Windows:`C:\Users\you\Desktop\MODIStsp -g -s "X:/yourpath/youroptions.RData"`
   (see `C:\Users\you\Desktop\MODIStsp -h` for details).

-If you do not want to install any link, launchers ca be found in the subdirectory MODIStsp/ExtData/Launcher of your library path.
+If you do not want to install any link, launchers can be found in the subdirectory MODIStsp/ExtData/Launcher of your library path.